-Objectives: This course is designed to provide basic information on various methods of plant tissue culture and mass multiplication of plants in vitro.
+- To provide basic information on various methods of plant tissue culture. - To provide in-depth knowledge about mass multiplication of plants in vitro.

 - 1.1.
 Morphogenesis and cellular totipotency - 1.2.
 Callus cultures: establishment of callus, callus growth and subculture - 1.3.
 Cytodifferentiation: dedifferentiation and redifferentiation - 1.4.
 Organogenesis: caulogenesis, rhizogenesis - 1.5.
 Factors affecting cellular differentiation and organogenesis